monkeytypegame/monkeytype/CONTRIBUTING.md

 #### Quote Guidelines

-- Do not include swear words
+- Do not include content that contains any libelous or otherwise unlawful, abusive or obscene text.
 - Ensure that your contribution meets JSON standards (no trailing comma at the end of a list)
 - Verify quotes added aren't duplicates of any already present
 - Verify the `length` property is correct (length of the text in characters)